-Mrs A Muller was appointed to the Board on 1 July 2019.
-There were no other changes to the Board during the year under review.
+Ms BP Silwanyana was appointed to the Board on 22 February 2021 and Mr A Nühn resigned from the Board on 5 November 2020.
+There were no other changes to the Board for the year under review.

-In terms of the Company's Memorandum of Incorporation ("MoI"), Messrs OP Cressey, GR Tipper and MJ Bosman retire at the forthcoming Annual General Meeting.
-All of the retiring Directors, being eligible, offer themselves for re-election.
+In terms of the Company's Memorandum of Incorporation, Messrs A Thebyane, M Koursaris and Mrs A Muller retire at the forthcoming Annual General Meeting.
+All of the retiring directors, being eligible, offer themselves for re-election.

-In terms of the Companies Act, the appointments of Messrs MJ Bosman (Chairman), A Nuhn and Mrs A Muller to the Audit and Risk Committee needs to be approved at the forthcoming Annual General Meeting.
+In terms of the Companies Act, the appointments of Mr MJ Bosman (Chairman), Mrs A Muller and Ms BP Silwanyana to the Audit and Risk Committee needs to be approved at the forthcoming Annual General Meeting.